Posture and anxiety

 The point of this is that while we are isolated at home at the moment working, most will be using a table or something similar to sit with their laptop and complete their workload.
 I can probably bet that there will be a high proportion who haven’t even considered how high the desk is to where they are sitting and if they are leaning over it.

-Bad posture will cause issues with muscles tightening and overcompensating to keep the spine aligned and eventually will strain and you will find you have back, shoulder, neck and arm issues.
+Bad posture will cause issues with muscles tightening and overcompensating to keep the spine aligned and eventually will strain and you will find you have back shoulder, neck and arm issues.
 You could also find yourself having sciatica too due to compression of the spinal nerves and that really isn’t favourable.
 Do you want to feel uncomfortable when it's simple to position yourself correctly?
-Your immune system and other systems will be trying to heal those muscles and decreasing inflammation all the time you are slouched in the chair and you could find that you may suffer arthritis sooner.
+Your immune system and other systems will be trying to heal those muscles and decrease inflammation all the time you are slouched in the chair and you could find that you may suffer arthritis sooner.

 Below I am offering some advice to help you and in turn, you can help others: